geovedi/book-notes/2012/the-etymologicon.notes.md

   - A medieval recipe for "Porpoise Pudding" shows its origins.
   - Puddings were essentially a peculiar type of sausage.
 - Glamorous People and Sausage Poison:
-  - The text teases a connection between glamorous individuals and "sausage poison."
+  - A connection between glamorous individuals and "sausage poison."

 ## Sausage Poison in Your Face
 - Origin of Sausage and Botulism: